dnsimple/chef-pdns/README.md

 Provides resources for installing and configuring both PowerDNS authoritative and recursor.
 It uses the official PowerDNS repositories for packages and installs the appropriate configuration for your platform's init system.

+## Upgrade Notes for 12.x series

+Please note that this version primarily supports PowerDNS Authoritative Server 5.1 and PowerDNS Recursor 5.4.

 ## Upgrade Notes for 11.x series

 Please note that this version primarily supports PowerDNS 4.9 and PowerDNS Recursor 5.2.
 Older versions may work, but are not as heavily tested.
 Additionally support for CentOS 7/8, Debian 10, and Ubuntu 20.04 has been dropped.